 Validation

-The per-pixel (per-object) performance of the candidate classifiers was evaluated on the selected features using the image ground truth data.
-The size of the Background class was reduced to be the same as the Spekboom class by taking a random subsample.
-This was done to expedite classifier training times.
-To avoid biased estimates of performance, ten fold cross validation was used for all classifier evaluations.
-The canopy cover (abundance estimation) performance of the classifiers was also tested.
-After applying the classifiers and morphological operations to the relevant images, canopy cover estimates were extracted from inside the field site polygons.
-These estimates were compared to the .
+The per-pixel performance of the candidate classifiers was evaluated on the selected features using the labelled pixel data.
+To avoid biased estimates of performance, ten fold cross validation was used for classifier evaluation.
+The canopy cover performance of the classifiers was tested on the in situ canopy cover data.
+After applying the classifiers and morphological operations to the relevant images, canopy cover estimates were extracted by evaluating the fractional portion of Spekboom inside the areas of the field site polygons.
+These estimates were compared to the in situ canopy cover data.

-Results and Discussion
+Results

 Feature Selection

-The optimal sliding window size was found to be sensitive to the choice of performance criterion and the data subset used for evaluation.
-However, it was apparent that the choice of window size was not of much significance, as the change in separability of the data over the range of window sizes tested was negligible.
-A window size of five was selected.
-This size seems sensible as it is of the same order as the size of a small Spekboom clump.